anantmahambrey/AI-Assisted-Code-Editor/README.md

 ### Code Editor
 1. Select your preferred programming language from the dropdown
 2. Choose a theme and mode and font-size if desired
+3. Enter Code Title
-3. Write your code in the editor
+4. Write your code in the editor
-4. Click "Run Code" to execute
+5. Click "Run Code" to execute
-5. View output below the editor
+6. View output below the editor
+7. Save your code for future reference

 ### Sidebar
 1. Click "Ask AI" to show/hide the sidebar